INTI-CMNB/KiDiff/README.md

 Note: if you are using Debian, or some derived distro like Ubuntu, you can find a Debian package in the releases section.

+## Docker image

+You can find a docker image containing KiDiff and other KiCad tools [here](https://github.com/INTI-CMNB/kicad_auto).

 ## Git plug-in

 1. Install the scripts